DOWNLOAD APPLICATION HERE:

-Launch Fees: These fees are known when lakes are chosen.
-For 2016: Webster – Long Pond – Shirley.
+- Launch Fees: These fees are known when lakes are chosen.
+At this writing there are no known fees.

 Check-in between 5:30 and 6:30.
 Because the people running this trail also fish the trail, they must also have time to put away check-in materials/tables, etc. and prepare for the tournament.
 Therefore, any team that tries to check in after 6:30 will be turned away.

 Tournament Hours: Unless weather or other situations cause a delay, all tournaments will start at 7:00 A.M. and end at 3 P.M.

 Boat Examination and Launching at a site other than Check-in Ramp:

 - Every boat will be checked by a MassB.A.S.S.
 Nation official.
 If you intend to enter the tournament you are giving permission for a MassB.A.S.S.
 Nation official to inspect your boat.
 Inspection may include the